sousakak/WikivoyageModules/vCard/README.md

 - What do lines 126-130 of [Module:Marker Utilities/i18n](MarkerUtilities/i18n.lua) mean?
 - The system of the statuses in Japanese Wikivoyage is different from German one.
 How can I fix this? (on l.291 of [Module:Marker Utilities/i18n](MarkerUtilities/i18n.lua))
 - The WD ID [Q2145615](https://www.wikidata.org/w/index.php?title=Q2145615) was merged into [Q7673285](https://www.wikidata.org/w/index.php?title=Q7673285), [Q11964531](https://www.wikidata.org/w/index.php?title=Q11964531) was merged into [Q1210069](https://www.wikidata.org/w/index.php?title=Q1210069) and [Q1824143](https://www.wikidata.org/w/index.php?title=Q1824143) was merged into [Q2334804](https://www.wikidata.org/w/index.php?title=Q2334804), so I think these need to be upded (on l.32, 36 and 68 of [Module:VCard/Qualifiers](core/Qualifiers.lua))
+- We already have the Exchangerate module, but the functions are different from German ones.
+Can they be integrated or do they have to be created separately?

 ## Lisence
 All modules in this storage are from German Wikivoyage, and these all are imported and edited under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) ([full text](../LICENSE)).